CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

     You can comment on the application throughout the application process by selecting *Remark* and choosing if you want to show the comment to the applicant or not.
 Applicants will receive a notification about new public comments.
 Sometimes it is useful for the applicant to see the comments so that they know how the approval process is proceeding.
 Note that the applicant cannot respond to the comments.

 ### Step 3: After processing the application
 You are able to manage the access rights of the applicant even after you have processed the application.
-You can find the processed applications from the "Actions# tab under "Processed applications".
+You can find the processed applications from the "Actions" tab under "Processed applications".
 "Processed applications" view shows all the applications that have been approved, rejected, closed, or returned to the applicant.
 Select *View* to open a specific application.

 #### Close the application
 Closing the application cancels the access rights of the applicant and other application members.
 When the applicant and the application members do not need the access rights anymore, for example because their research period has ended, you can cancel their access rights by selecting *Close application*.